In Tariff War, Europe Could Target U.S. Orange Juice, Cranberries, Crocheted Garments

 When President Trump announced that the United States would impose tariffs on steel and aluminum imports earlier this month, European allies warned that they could retaliate.
 Targets might include classic American exports such as bourbon, blue jeans and Harley-Davidson motorcycles.

-Now, the European Union has published a 10-page list of hundreds of U.S. products that would be subject to European tariffs.
+Now, the European Union has published a 10-page list of hundreds of U.S. products that could be subject to European tariffs.

 The expanded list is exhaustive.
-It includes several American steel and aluminum products, but also American staples such as peanut butter, orange juice and cranberries.
+It includes not only several American steel and aluminum products, but also American staples such as peanut butter, orange juice and cranberries.
 And still others, described in painstaking detail:

-- "Sea-going sailboats and yachts, with or without auxiliary motor, for pleasure or sports
+- "Sea-going sailboats and yachts, with or without auxiliary motor, for pleasure or sports"

-- "Cranberries 'Vaccinium macrocarpon, Vaccinium oxycoccos, Vaccinium vitis-idaea', prepared or preserved, not containing added spirit nor added sugar (excl. jams, jellies, marmalades, pure and pastes, obtained by cooking)
+- "Cranberries 'Vaccinium macrocarpon, Vaccinium oxycoccos, Vaccinium vitis-idaea', prepared or preserved, not containing added spirit nor added sugar (excl. jams, jellies, marmalades, pure and pastes, obtained by cooking)"

-- "T-shirts, singlets and other vests of wool or fine animal hair or man-made fibres, knitted or crocheted
+- "T-shirts, singlets and other vests of wool or fine animal hair or man-made fibres, knitted or crocheted"

-- "Women's footwear with outer soles and uppers of leather, with a vamp made of straps or which has one or several pieces cut out, with a maximum sole and heel height of <= 3 cm, with in-soles of >= 24 cm in length (excl. with uppers which consist of leather straps across the instep and around the big toe)
+- "Women's footwear with outer soles and uppers of leather, with a vamp made of straps or which has one or several pieces cut out, with a maximum sole and heel height of <= 3 cm, with in-soles of >= 24 cm in length (excl. with uppers which consist of leather straps across the instep and around the big toe)"

-- "Rear-view mirrors, whether or not framed, for vehicles
+- "Rear-view mirrors, whether or not framed, for vehicles"

-- "Men's or boys' bib and brace overalls, of cotton, industrial and occupational (excl. knitted or crocheted)
+- "Men's or boys' bib and brace overalls, of cotton, industrial and occupational (excl. knitted or crocheted)"

 "We will not sit idly while our industry is hit with unfair measures that put thousands of European jobs at risk," European Commission President Jean-Claude Juncker warned after Trump promised to impose the steel and aluminum tariffs.
 "The EU will react firmly and commensurately to defend our interests."